TremblingV5/DouTok/README.md

 ### Download Client

-We can download `.apk` file form `./ui` of this repo.
+We can download `.apk` file from `./ui` of this repo.
 Now the client is only support Android.
 After downloading and installing of this app.
 We can open it firstly.
 Then we can click `我` on the right bottom to enter configure page.
 After opening `高级配置`, we can input base url of the backend.
 An example is `http://localhost:8080/`.

 ## Architecture